List of Farid Gabteni’s quotes

 Think of those who are suffering and dying here and elsewhere.
 Have a heart and be fighters, rescue those in misfortune and calm those who fear; no one gets used to the pain.
 (Farid Gabteni)

-In Arabic, the words ‘world’ and ‘scholar’ (Σâlam et Σâlim) have the same root (Σ-L-M, ع ل م): science, knowledge, understanding.
-The world is closely linked to knowledge, to the objective understanding we have of it; it only exists through this vital information.
-The real world can only be perceived through scientific knowledge – any way-out is subjective; this results in myths and legends, synonyms of fetishism and superstition.
-This is how, with some exceptions, the ancients speculatively devised fabulous and imaginary worlds, with no true scientific basis.
-Nevertheless, and to their credit, they had this specifically intelligent awareness that the world has a meaning and a raison d’être.
-It is this established fact that is at the origin of scientific research and the results thereof we observe nowadays and every day .
+In Arabic, the words ‘world’ and ‘scholar’ (عâlam and عâlim) have the same root (ع-L-M, ع ل م): science, knowledge, understanding.
+The world is intimately bound to knowledge —to the objective knowledge we have of it; it exists only through this primordial information.
+The real world can only be perceived through scientific knowledge; any departure from this is subjective; this results in myths and legends, synonymous with fetishism and superstition.
+Thus, with some exceptions, the ancients conceived speculatively fabulous and imaginary worlds, without genuine scientific foundation.
+Nevertheless, and to their credit, they possessed this specifically intelligent awareness that the world has meaning and a raison d’être.
+It is this state of affairs that lies at the origin of scientific research and its results that we observe nowadays and every day.
 (Farid Gabteni)

 Look and listen with your nose, because your eyes and your ears often deceive you; your nose smells what is bad or what is good.
 (Farid Gabteni)